By Rick Steves

-Some sights are notorious for grueling waits.
-These include the Eiffel Tower, Rome's Vatican Museums, Anne Frank's House in Amsterdam, Barcelona's Picasso Museum, and Florence's famous galleries — the Accademia (Michelangelo's David) and the Uffizi (the showcase for Italian Renaissance art).
-At these places, lines are completely avoidable by making advance reservations.
-After learning how simple this is and seeing hundreds of annoyed tourists waiting in lines without a reservation, it's hard not to be amazed at their cluelessness.
+Some sights are notorious for grueling ticket-line waits.
+These include the Eiffel Tower, Rome's Vatican Museums, Anne Frank's House in Amsterdam, Barcelona's Picasso Museum, and Florence's famous galleries — the Accademia (Michelangelo's David) and the Uffizi (Italian Renaissance art).
+At these places, lines are avoidable by making reservations.
 As soon as you're ready to commit to a certain date, book it.

 Sightseeing Passes and Combo-Tickets

 Many tourist destinations offer a citywide sightseeing pass (or "tourist card"), which includes free or discounted entrance to many or most sights for a certain amount of time (usually intervals of 24 hours).
 Many of these deals also include free use of public transit, a brief explanatory booklet, and a map.

 Combo-tickets combine admission to a larger sight with entry to a lesser sight or two that few people would pay to see.
 The bad news: You have to pay for multiple sights to visit one.
 The good news: You can bypass the line at the congested sight by buying your ticket at a less-popular sister sight.
 You can wait up to an hour to get into Rome's Colosseum or Venice's Doge's Palace — or buy a combo-ticket (at another participating yet less-crowded sight) and scoot inside.

 Whether you have a combo-ticket or pass, never wait at the back of the line if there's any chance you can skip it.
 Don't be shy: March straight to the front and wave your pass or ticket.
 If you really do have to wait with everyone else, they'll let you know.